-ON THIS PAGE: You will find information about the number of people who are diagnosed with small cell lung cancer each year.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with SCLC each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Lung cancer makes up about 14% of all new cancer diagnoses.
-This year, an estimated 234,030 adults (121,680 men and 112,350 women) in the United States will be diagnosed with lung cancer.
-This includes people diagnosed with small cell lung cancer and NSCLC.
-About 10% to 15% of people diagnosed with lung cancer have small cell lung cancer.
-Black men are 15% less likely than white men to develop small cell lung cancer, and black women are 30% less likely than white women to develop the disease.
+This year, an estimated 228,150 adults (116,440 men and 111,710 women) in the United States will be diagnosed with lung cancer.
+This includes people diagnosed with SCLC and NSCLC.
+About 13% of people diagnosed with lung cancer have SCLC.
+Black men are 15% less likely than white men to develop SCLC, and black women are 30% less likely than white women to develop the disease.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The 5-year survival rates for all people with all types of lung cancer is 18%.
-In men, the 5-year survival rate is 15%.
-In women, it’s 21%.
+The general 5-year survival rate for people with SCLC is 6%.

-It is also important to remember that statistics on the survival rates for people with small cell lung cancer are an estimate.
+It is also important to remember that statistics on the survival rates for people with SCLC are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their doctor if they have any questions about this information.
+Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2018, and the ACS website.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2019, and the ACS website (January 2019).

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by small cell lung cancer.
+It offers drawings of body parts often affected by SCLC.
 Use the menu to choose a different section to read in this guide.